Français 202 — Intermediate French

 *I am willing to give extra credit if you are willing to work for it.
 1 point on the final grade for each French novel or play you read (in English translation).
 If you are interested in this option, come see me before you choose a novel.
 Not all works are acceptable for credit.

 The use of cell phones or any electronic media device is not allowed during this class.
-Use of such devices during a quiz or exam will constitute an honor code violation and will be reported to the honor court.
+Unauthorized use of such devices during a quiz or exam will constitute an honor code violation and will be reported to the honor court.

 It is the policy of Centenary College to accommodate students with disabilities pursuant to federal and state law and our commitment to equal educational opportunities.
 Students seeking support services/accommodations for a disability must first register with Disability Services (a division of the Counseling Center, 318-869-5466/5424, located on the ground floor of Rotary Hall) and should begin this process as early as possible.
 Students with accommodations approved through Disability Services are responsible for contacting the faculty member in charge of the course prior to or during the first days of the term to discuss needed accommodations.
 We will gladly make appropriate accommodations based on disability to ensure the playing field is and remains level for all students.